-Though not the biggest transit authority in Massachusetts, the FRTA covers the largest (1121.08 square miles) and the most rural geographical area in the State.
+While it is not the largest transit authority in Massachusetts, the FRTA covers the greatest distance at 1121.08 square miles of service coverage and in the most geographically rural area in the state.

-The FRTA is a political subdivision of the Commonwealth of Massachusetts and we are funded by Federal, Local and State governments.
-Funding for the FRTA comes from federal, state and local governments and farebox and advertising revenues.
-The towns that are served by the FRTA pay an assessed amount based on the number of miles served in each town.
+The FRTA is a political subdivision of the Commonwealth of Massachusetts and is funded by federal, state and local governments, as well as, fare box and advertising revenues.
+Additionally, the towns that are served by the FRTA pay an assessed amount based on the number of miles served in each town.

-The Authority is given general responsibilities to develop, finance and contract for the operation of transportation facilities and services within our transit area.
-The day-to-day affairs of the Authority are managed by the Administrator, appointed by the Advisory Board.
+The Authority is given general responsibility to develop, finance and contract for the operation of transportation facilities and services within our transit area.
+The day-to-day affairs of the Authority are managed by the Administrator who is appointed by the Advisory Board.

-According to the statute, regional transit authorities cannot operate service directly, but instead must contract with private operators for the provision of service.
-The FRTA contracts with Franklin Transit Management, Inc. for their fixed route and some demand response service.
-Due to the rural area we serve, the FRTA also contracts with some of our Councils on Aging to provide additional demand response transportation.
+According to the statute, regional transit authorities cannot operate service directly but instead must contract with private operators for the provision of service.
+The FRTA contracts with Franklin Transit Management, Inc. for the fixed routes and several Demand Response service areas.
+Due to the rural area served, the FRTA also contracts with several Councils on Aging to provide additional Demand Response transportation.

-Operating expenses must come from grants, state and local funding and farebox revenue.
-Operating expenses covers salaries, benefits, advertising and marketing expenses and other cash needs.
+Operating expenses must come from grants, state/local funding and fare box revenue.
+Operating expenses cover salaries, benefits, advertising and marketing expenses and other cash needs.

-The Franklin Regional Transit Authority currently has a fleet of 46 vehicles.
-We operate 8 buses, 32 vans and provide service for 41 participating member communities.
+The Franklin Regional Transit Authority currently has a fleet of 37 vehicles.
+We operate 8 buses, 8 mini buses and 21 vans that provide service for 41 participating member communities.

-In August 2006, the FRTA assumed the responsibility of providing transportation services for the towns of Greenfield and Montague.
-Transportation for those two (2) towns were previously operated by the Greenfield Montague Transportation Area (GMTA) under MGL Chapter 161A and included fixed route and demand response service.
-The FRTA had four (4) original fixed routes prior to the consolidation of services and saw their fixed route service increase to nine (9) routes with services expanding into Greenfield, Montague and Amherst.
-Previous gaps in demand response service were closed and ADA service was implemented for the consumers in Greenfield and Montague whereas previously the service was being provided under their Demand Response system.
+In August of 2006, the FRTA assumed the responsibility of providing transportation services for the towns of Greenfield and Montague.
+Transportation for these two (2) towns was previously operated under M.G.L.
+Ch.
+161B, by the Greenfield Montague Transportation Area (GMTA) and included fixed route and Demand Response service.

-The FRTA contracts with the Department of Medical Assistance (DMA), Department of Developmental Services (DDS) and Department of Public Health (DPH) for human service transportation services.
+The FRTA contracts with the Department of Medical Assistance (DMA), Department of Developmental Services (DDS) and Department of Public Health (DPH) for human service transportation.